andreamaurizi/andreamaurizi.github.io/README.md

 - **Adding LEGO Sets**: Use the interface to either input set IDs or upload images for automatic recognition.
 - **View Recommendations**: Navigate to the recommendations section to see what sets you can build or need additional pieces for.

-## Contributing

-Feel free to submit pull requests or open issues for any bugs or feature requests.
-Your contributions are welcome!

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any questions or further information, please contact [Your Name](mailto:your.email@example.com).

----

-Feel free to customize this README with specific details about your project’s technologies, setup instructions, and any other relevant information.